Kirn: Evangelical church

 This Gothic Revival hall church, originally consecrated to Saint Pancras, with its Late Gothic quire and Romanesque steeple from the 11th or 12th century was renovated in 1992 and 1993 to give it back its original form and interior design.
 Inside are found several tombs of Walgraves-Rhinegraves that are worth seeing.
 Between 1681 and 1892, the church served both Protestants and Catholics as a simultaneous church.
-During this time, a wall split of the Protestant section of the church from the sanctuary, which was reserved for the Catholics.
+During this time, a wall split off the Protestant section of the church from the sanctuary, which was reserved for the Catholics.
 After the frightful flood of 1875, new building was required at the church.
 As a result of this, the Catholics thought it best to build themselves their own church on Halmer Weg.

 Princely winery

 The princely winery building was built about 1771 on Prince Dominik von Salm-Kyrburg's orders.
 The horseshoe-shaped building, whose front is still adorned with the princely family's coat of arms in its original form, was built by master builder Johann Thomas Petri from Schneppenbach.
 After the Second World War and until 1990, the building housed a fruit juicing plant.
 After standing empty for several years, the left wing, along with the main entrance, was converted into a hotel with a restaurant in 2005.
 The rest of the building is now used as dwellings.